Internal communication is no longer a support function — it’s a business advantage.

 3. Reaching hybrid and remote teams

-Today’s workforce is distributed.
+Today’s workforce is distributed across locations, time zones, and devices.
+This makes internal communication more complex and easier to fragment.
 Organizations must break down organizational silos and ensure the right information reaches employees wherever they work.

 4. Measuring impact